alanqchen/Bear-Blog-Engine/README.md

-# MGBlog
+# Bear Post
-Modern Golang Blog
+A Modern Blog Engine
+Uses Go for the backend and React for the frontend.

 **Work-In-Progress**